Handfasted: Plot summary

 Handfasted is structured in five books.
 In the first book, an Australian doctor of Scottish descent named Hugh Keith is introduced.
-As he prepares to depart Melbourne to embark on a year of travel before settling into his career, his grandmother recounts the story of a group of Scottish explorers who set out to found a new colony in the Americas in 1745 and disappeared.
+As he prepares to embark on a year of travel before settling into his career, his grandmother tells him the story of a group of Scottish explorers who set out to found a new colony in the Americas in 1745 and disappeared.

-In the second book, Hugh finds Columba—the settlement founded by the lost colonists in Central America.
-He is introduced to the society's practice of "handfasting", which allows a couple to live together for a year and a day before deciding whether they wish to marry.
+In the second book, Hugh finds the settlement founded by the lost colonists in Central America, which they named Columba.
+He is introduced to the society's practice of "handfasting", in which couples live together for a year and one day before deciding whether to marry.
 The children born during a handfasting can be given away by their parents to be raised communally as "God's bairns".
-These children are the only residents of Columba who are literate, and are educated to become future leaders of the society.
-Hugh meets a woman named Liliard Abercrombie, who is independent and intellectually curious, as well as a powerful orator, and desires more opportunities than are available to her in Columba.
+These children are educated to become future leaders of the society, and are the only Columban children who are taught to read and write.
+Hugh meets a woman named Liliard Abercrombie, who is independent, intellectually curious, and a powerful orator.
+She desires more opportunities than are available to her in Columba.

-The third book of the novel is presented as the journals of one of Columba's founders, Marguerite Keith.
-She recounts her life and the early years after Columba's founding.
+The third book of the novel contains the journal of Marguerite Keith, one of Columba's founders.
 She explains that the practice of handfasting arose to facilitate marriages between Native American women and Scottish settlers by allowing time for the women to convert to Christianity.
-She also recounts her own experiences of being trapped in an engagement and ultimately being forced to enter into an unhappy marriage despite having fallen in love with another man.
+She also recounts her early life in the years before Columba's founding, and describes becoming trapped in an engagement that resulted in an unhappy marriage despite having fallen in love with another man.

-By the novel's fourth book, Liliard finishes her first period of handfasting and enters into a second handfasting with Hugh.
+In the novel's fourth book, Liliard finishes her first period of handfasting and enters into a second handfasting with Hugh.
 In the novel's final book, Liliard and Hugh travel back to Australia through Europe and America.
-As they travel back to Australia, they encounter the polygamous Mormon communities of Utah, and visit the cities of New York and San Francisco.
-They are judged harshly by society as a result of their unmarried cohabitation, causing Liliard to feel increasingly constrained by the social expectations placed on women outside of Columba and the lack of a place for her in Victorian society.
+They encounter the polygamous Mormon communities of Utah and visit the cities of New York and San Francisco.
+They are judged harshly as a result of their unmarried cohabitation, causing Liliard to feel increasingly constrained by the social expectations placed on women outside of Columba and the lack of a place for her in Victorian society.
 Despite Liliard's earlier determination to wait until the end of their handfasting before deciding whether to marry Hugh, in London she contracts smallpox and ultimately agrees to marry him.
-They arrive in Melbourne a year and a day after they began their handfasting, by which time Liliard has given birth to a child.
+They arrive in Melbourne a year and a day after beginning their handfasting, by which time Liliard has given birth to a child.

-The novel ends with the words of Hugh's grandmother, who says of handfasting: "Oh no, my dear—society is not prepared for it yet, though maybe when you are as old as I am, I'll not say what will happen".